ryandem1/oar/README.md

 #### Analysis
 Here comes the more actionable parts.
 Let's say now that you have a set of test outcomes.
 Information about outcomes themselves are not very meaningful without **analysis**.
 Tests can pass or fail for many reasons that tell you different things about your software/test quality.
-The OAR framwork presents a streamlined way to categorize the result of an outcome's  analysis:
+The OAR framework presents a streamlined way to categorize the result of an outcome's  analysis:

 - **True Positive**: The test case failed and correctly indicated a defect on the feature-under-test